stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 ## Dynamic Pattern 2: Heterogeneous Collections (5 minutes)

 Idiomatic dynamically-typed Python makes wide use of built-in data structures
-- Common for data ingestion, consuming json APIs or configuration
+- Common for data ingestion, consuming JSON APIs or configuration
 - DataFrames, which are only partially typed - type checkers don't understand the column types
 - Can be a core part of an implementation (example - maybe a tiny interpreter, or minikanren?)

-Statically typed python doesn't support code that relies on heterogeneous containers well
+Statically typed Python doesn't support code that relies on heterogeneous containers well
 - Typed dicts can help with dicts, but not sets or lists
 - Big unions are hard to work with, and even if you narrow types the narrowing may not persist
 - Mutable containers are invariant, and often existing logic uses them covariantly